groundtruth/pozi_api/README.md

 Where `{conditions}` are one, or several (`/` separated) of the following:

     {field}/is/{value}
+    {field}/contains/{value}
     {field}/matches/{value}

 The `is` conditions will match a given field exactly (with ` = `).
 The value part of an `is` condition will be cast to an integer if the database column is of an integer type, otherwise it will be treated as a string.

+The `contains` conditions will match if the value string is found within the given field.
+This is case insensitive and results will be returned earlier if they the match is further to the left.
+The intention of this is to provide basic querying for autocomplete, where full-text search (see below) is not appropriate.
+Note that this kind of query can not be aided by an index so it will perform poorly on large datasets.

 The `matches` conditions will do a
 [full-text search](http://www.postgresql.org/docs/9.2/static/textsearch.html)